Those Ever-So-Important First Weeks

 Weeks Three-Four: Thinking and Reading and Working and Reading and Thinking

-At this point, a conduct contract with a refined R.Q. is completed.
+At this point, a refined R.Q. is completed.
 That question/topic might still change, and that’s ok.
 At this point, we’re into the research instead of trying to figure out what to research.
-A working Research Question is agreed upon.
+A working Research Question is agreed upon by all parties.

 Week Six: Reflection and Formal Meeting